wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 are tracked by the process context, i.e., by a context register.
 The bit offset is sent to the TLB lookup logic on lookups.
 During lookup, if a shared entry is hit (Ownership bit is clear), but the PC bit for the process is set, then the lookup logic still uses the ASID for comparison.

+In order to assign processes to PC bits, the OS maintains a separate metadata structure, called MaskPage.
+This structure